3D Simulations and MLT: II. Onsager's Ideal Turbulence

+Turbulent flows are classified by a dimensionless ratio, the Reynolds number, Re$= \ell \Delta u /\nu_{\rm NS} $, which is the ratio of the inertial term to the dissipation term in the NS equation.
+Turbulence increases with Re.
+The characteristic length $\ell$ (the ``integral scale'', or the size of the largest eddies) and the characteristic turbulent velocity $\Delta u$ are macroscopic properties, while the Navier-Stokes (NS) viscosity $\nu_{\rm NS}$ is a measure of molecular dissipation \citep{pope}, a microscopic quantity.
+At large scale, nonlinear coherent processes can dominate local, collisional ones.
+As the inviscid limit is approached ($\nu_{\rm NS} \rightarrow 0$), the NS equations become singular (as $1/\nu_{\rm NS} $, requiring steep velocity gradients), but not the Euler equations.
+For solar conditions, we have {Re\ $\gtrsim 10^{14}$} (\citealt{hanasoge-gizon}), which implies a tiny effective viscosity.
+A typical laboratory Re {\em would be far too small (too viscous) to be realistic for stars,} which are almost ``inviscid''.

+We find that {\em dissipation occurs as an emergent feature of nonlinear fluid dynamics (a ``dissipative anomaly")}, as we approach stellar conditions.
+As this limit is approached (\S\ref{blowup}; \citealt{eyink-comp}), turbulent dissipation is dominated by mild shocks related to the turbulence \citep{hoffman,perry}.

+Our ILES develop a cascade in turbulent kinetic energy which is an extension of the incompressible case \citep{gitaylor,batchelor60}.
+Experiments (\citealt{warhaft}) and direct numerical simulation (DNS, \citealt{sree,iyer4096}) have shown that anomalous features are essential to real turbulence: intermittency, coherent structures, and a fluctuating turbulent cascade.
+We find that these develop automatically in our ILES through the nonlinear advection term.
+Similar conclusions apply in principle to the NS equations (\citealt{dls13,buckmaster}; see also \citealt{eyink-comp}, their Appendix A.2.c, who use a completely different approach involving renormalization-group invariance).

-In \S2 we examine this emergent dissipation, and compare the theoretical approaches used in our ILES, large eddy simulations (LES), and direct numerical simulations (DNS).
-We examine the famous ``blowup'' problem for invisid flow \citep{benzi,frisch}, and estimate the Reynolds numbers we attain.
-We compare specific turbulent kinetic energy spectra for ILES, LES with hyperviscosity and artifical viscosity, and high resolution DNS (which our ILES most resemble).
+In \S2 we examine the theoretical approaches used in (i) our ILES of the Euler equations, and (ii) large eddy simulations (LES) and (iii) DNS of the NS equations.
+We estimate the effective Reynolds numbers (Re) we attain, and compare specific turbulent kinetic energy (TKE) spectra from simulations.